Broad beans

 Contrary to their name, sugar-beans are the perfect food for diabetics; but that increase in price has put a brake on sales.

-There is an alternative; fava beans, as they are sometimes called, have an even greater proportion of protein; in fact, at 25 percent, the highest of all legumes.
+There is an alternative; fava beans, as they are sometimes called, have an even greater proportion of protein; in fact, at 25 percent, the highest of all legumes bar soy.

-They are simple to grow and go on bearing for months; autumn is the best time to plant them; they get a fungus called chocolate spot disease[2] in warm, humid weather.
-Using plenty of wood ash in the soil when you plant apparently helps make them more resistant.
+They are simple to grow and go on bearing for months.
+Autumn is the best time to plant them in South Africa; they get a fungus called chocolate spot disease[2] in warm, humid weather.
+Using plenty of wood ash in the soil when you plant apparently helps make them more resistant; your local pizzeria will bless you if you take away their burned coals.

 Broad beans

-Broad beans are the richest source of plant protein and one of the few sources of L-dopa for those suffering from Parkinson's disease; those who are looking for a natural source of their medication need seek no farther.
+Broad beans are the second richest source of plant protein and one of the few "natural springs" of L-dopa for those suffering from Parkinson's disease; those who are looking for an alternative to drugs for their medication need seek no farther.

-The catch though is that fresh young broad beans are almost impossible to buy in South Africa; you have to grow them yourself.
+The catch though is that fresh young broad beans are almost impossible to buy in most places; you have to grow them yourself.
+You are unlikely to find them in the supermarket.

-The seed is relatively expensive too; but if you keep back a few pods at the end of the season, they will grow readily next year.
+The seed is relatively expensive too; but if you keep back a few pods at the end of the season from chocolate spot-free plants, they will grow readily next year.
 The Sunrise cultivar is best all round.

-We have found that our own seed germinates far better for some reason than that bought from your local nursery.
-It should be soaked between damp sheets of paper for a few days.
+We have found that our own seed germinates far better for some reason than that bought from the local nursery.
+It should be soaked between damp sheets of paper for a few days before planting.

 Favas as far as we can tell seem to be less prone to the fungal diseases of sugar beans; the black aphids love them though.